pglen/pyvserv/README.md

  Please note that this is not a recommendation, it is a port we used during development.

+#### Start server

+ The python server can be added to the system servers with the Makefile targets 'make genservice' and 'make instservice'
+ The scripts will generate the service file to run under current user's credentials, and install it onto the running system. (requires sudo)

 #### Platform:

     This project was developed on Ubuntu 22.x.
 Most linux distributions should work.